crystal-coding-time/personal-work-day-scheduler/README.md

 This is a work day scheduler with color changing hourly display blocks to help the user better organize their day.

-# Scope of Work

-I added JavaScript to the supplied HTML and CSS code.

 ## Website URL

 My website can be accessed [here](https://crystal-coding-time.github.io/personal-work-day-scheduler/)